fredericjs/aerotechapi/README.md

 the user to dispatch arbitrary AeroBasic commands.
 The AeroBasic documentation can be found [**here**][here].

 This module is not extensively documented, nor is it built to reflect the complete functionality of the A3200.
 It is a private project that was designed by myself for myself.
 For example, clockwise and counterclockwise motion are not implemented as of yet.
-Since some people have expressed, I am sharing my code here, feel free to adapt it to suit your purposes.
+Since some people have expressed interest, I am sharing my code here, feel free to adapt it to suit your purposes.
 I cannot give any guarantee for completeness, functionality or safety.
+The version on Pypi is (despite the version number) outdated and not maintained.

 [controller]: https://www.aerotech.com/product-catalog/motion-controller/a3200.aspx